Read all about the experiences of Mavericks players and see why you should join too!

 I really recommend giving Korfball a try.
 It’s such a unique sport; the mixed sex structure, the tactics, the shooting, the teamwork.
 There’s a variety of ways to play Korfball for Mavericks throughout the year too; competitive indoor league games, both home and away, tournaments with fun socials in other cities, beach Korfball tournaments, and outdoor Korfball training on grass at The Meadows."

-Ian - Mavericks through and through.
+Ian - Mavericks from day 1!

 "So, here I am in my tenth season of playing korfball.
 It also happens to be the tenth season for Edinburgh Mavericks.
 Why, at my creaky age am I still here?
 Well I suppose I was a late starter at 30, when most players in Scotland start at around 18 when they come to university.
 I can see the standards of the best players in the club, in the league, and in the best Dutch teams, and it's clear that there's a lot more I can learn about playing the game.
 Last season I scored more goals than ever, probably a combination of practice, improvement and great team support, and I still intend to improve for as long as I can still get around the court reasonably quickly!
 In short, there are depths to this game that reveal themselves as I improve - the better I get, the more there is to learn.
 Quite apart from the technical side of things, korfball still excites from the point of view of pure enjoyment.
 From the regular high-level challenges of league matches to the all day/weekend tournaments and the associated apres-korf events, there is a lot going on, opportunities for travel that I wouldn't have otherwise, and the chance to get to know a great bunch of people, both within Mavericks and in the wider korf scene."